National Multiple Sclerosis Society

 MS overview, disease courses, epidemiology and theories of causation

 Multiple sclerosis (MS) is a chronic, inflammatory disease of unknown etiology that involves an immune-mediated attack on the central nervous system.
-Central myelin and the oligodendrocytes that form central myelin appear to be the primary targets of the inflammatory attack, although the axons themselves are also damaged.
-The inflammatory attack on CNS white matter is associated with TH-1 and TH-17 cells and the loss of function of regulatory T cells.
-Gray matter lesions also occur early in the disease, and may even precede damage to the white matter (Popescu & Lucchinetti, 2012; Lucchinetti et al., 2011) in some individuals.
+Myelin and the oligodendrocytes that form myelin appear to be the primary targets of the inflammatory attack, although the axons themselves are also damaged.
+The inflammatory attack on CNS white matter is associated with T lymphocyte activity (Th-1 and Th-17), impairment of regulatory T cell function and B lymphocyte activity (antibody and complement).
+Gray and white matter are targeted by the abnormal immune response.
 The collective damage to white and gray matter results in a broad spectrum of clinical signs and symptoms.

 The disease is thought to be precipitated by a combination of one or more environmental triggers acting in a genetically susceptible individual.

-In most patients, MS begins with a relapsing-remitting course (RRMS) that eventually transitions to a more steadily progressive course -- secondary-progressive MS (SPMS).
-The onset of SPMS appears to be a dominant determinant of long-term disease prognosis (Scalfari et al., 2010).
-Male sex, older age at disease onset, and a higher number of early relapses are associated with a higher probability of progressive disease and shorter time to SPMS (Scalfari et al., 2013).
-A prediction model based on age, cortical lesion load, and cerebellar cortical volume has been offered to explain the probability of evolving to SPMS, with gray matter damage appearing to play a pivotal role (Calabrese et al., 2013).
+In approximately 85 percent of patients, MS begins with a relapsing-remitting course (RRMS).
+In a much smaller percentage of patients, the disease is progressive from onset (primary-progressive MS).
+Most people with RRMS have fewer relapses and less inflammatory activity over time, eventually transitioning to a more progressive course -- secondary-progressive MS (SPMS).
+The onset of SPMS appears to be a dominant determinant of long-term disease prognosis (Scalfari et al., 2014).
+Male sex, older age at disease onset, and a higher number of early relapses are associated with a higher probability of progressive disease and shorter time to SPMS (Scalfari et al., 2014, Alroughani et al., 2015).
+A prediction model based on age, cortical lesion load, and cerebellar cortical volume has been offered to explain the probability of evolving to SPMS (Calabrese et al., 2013).
+There is growing evidence that gray matter damage plays a pivotal role in MS disease progression (Calabrese et al., 2013, Herranz et al., 2016, Lavorgna et al, 2014 & Tortorella, 2014).
 Preventing the onset of SPMS is a primary target of treatment at this time (Scalfari et al., 2013).
-In a much smaller percentage of patients, the disease is progressive from onset (primary-progressive MS).

 Much of the CNS damage in MS is believed to result from an immune-mediated process that includes components of the innate immune system as well as adaptive immune system activation of certain lymphocyte populations in peripheral lymphoid organs.